HearyShen/EasyClassification/README.md

 # EasyClassification

-**easycls** is a classification framework based on PyTorch.
+[**easycls**](https://github.com/HearyShen/EasyClassification) is a classification framework based on PyTorch.

 ## Features

-- an image classification framework with clean code and fine extensibility
+- a deep-learning classification framework with clean code and fine extensibility
 - CPU and GPU(CUDA) support
-- configuration file
+- configuration file for all functions and parameters
-- auto logs
+- auto log system
 - etc